Tom Ellis on saving Lucifer: The CW was "not the right fit", a streaming service is our "strongest option"

 The new series would also have seen the introduction of new characters.
 “Part of the model that has worked for Lucifer is we’ve had a big adversary come in and challenge everything so I imagine that would have been the direction we would have gone in.”

-That storyline may never make it to screen – but should Lucifer fail to find a new home, the show will still attempt to release two previously unaired standalone episodes that have already been filmed.
+That storyline may never make it to screen – but the show will still release two previously unaired standalone episodes that have already been filmed.
 One of them features Lucifer creator Neil Gaiman playing God.
-“We were chuffed to bits to get him,” says Ellis, “so we will find a way for his episode to come out, I’m sure.”
+“We were chuffed to bits to get him,” says Ellis.

 The man who first dreamt up the character playing the creator of earth itself?
 It’s neatly meta.
 And while it may be the note upon which Lucifer ends, fans can live in the knowledge they did everything they could to pull their devil out of purgatory.